Choosing Safe Baby Products: Toys

 - Stuffed animals and other toys that are sold or given away at carnivals and fairs are not required to meet safety standards.
-Check carnival toys carefully for loose parts and sharp edges before giving them to your infant.
+Check carnival toys carefully for loose parts and sharp edges before giving them to your child.

-- Never give balloons or latex gloves to kids younger than 8 years old.
+- Never give balloons or latex or vinyl gloves to kids younger than 8 years old.
 A child who is blowing up or chewing on a balloon or gloves can choke by inhaling them.
 Inflated balloons pose a risk because they can pop without warning and be inhaled.

 - Keep older siblings' toys out of the reach of infants.